 Acres of parkland and gardens, peaceful woodlands and a magnificent lake make Clumber Park a gorgeous place to spend a day.

 In spring the woodland comes alive with birdsong while the beautiful walled kitchen garden is famous for growing hundreds of varieties of fruit, vegetables and herbs.
 Don’t miss the Limetree Avenue – it’s 2 miles long!

 Fountains Abbey and Studley Royal Water Garden: North Yorkshire, England

-Explore the atmospheric ruins of this twelfth century abbey and look out for wild spring flowers adding a splash of colour to the medieval stone.
+Explore the atmospheric ruins of this 12th-century abbey and look out for wild spring flowers adding a splash of colour to the medieval stone.

 The water garden is just as spectacular with its moon-shaped ponds and classical statuary.
 It was the vision of John Aislabie who created it in the 18th century, and it remains one of Britain’s most spectacular Georgian water gardens.